EMERGING MARKETS-Latam FX subdued as dollar strengthens; Chilean peso tumbles

 Jan 13 (Reuters) - Latin American currencies were mostly muted on Wednesday, with Chile's peso tumbling for the third straight session as steadying U.S. Treasury yields helped support the dollar.

-The peso CLP= slid 2.5% in early trading against the dollar, recently coming under pressure from weaker prices of copper, the country's main export, on demand worries as top consumer China imposed new curbs due to the spread of the coronavirus.
+The peso CLP= slid 2% by afternoon trading against the dollar, recently coming under pressure from weaker prices of copper, the country's main export, on demand worries as top consumer China imposed new curbs due to the spread of the coronavirus.
 MET/L

-Chileans are also gearing up to vote for its new 155-members constitutional body in April.
+Chileans are also gearing up to vote for its new 155-member constitutional body in April.

 Most other currencies in Latin America traded in a tight range against a rising dollar =USD, even as near-term prospects for the safe-haven currency remained bearish.
 FRX/